-Although improved, societal attitudes toward homosexuality impeded operation of lesbian, gay, bisexual, transgender, and intersex (LGBTI) organizations.
-The government commenced an initiative to facilitate dialogue between LGBTI groups.
+Although societal attitudes toward homosexuality improved, media reported some cases in which they impeded operation of lesbian, gay, bisexual, transgender, and intersex (LGBTI) organizations.
+The government continued its initiative to facilitate dialogue between LGBTI groups.
 There were limited reports of discrimination based on sexual orientation or gender identity in a variety of settings.
-There were no reports of violence committed against LGBTI persons due to their real or perceived sexual orientation.
+There were no reports of public violence committed against LGBTI persons due to their real or perceived sexual orientation.